Aperel

-Aperel (sometimes written as Aperia) was a vizier of ancient Egypt, who served during the reigns of the 18th Dynasty kings Amenhotep III and Akhenaten.
-Besides being Vizier, Aperel was also a commander of chariots and had the title God's Father.
+Aperel (sometimes written as Aperia) was a vizier of ancient Egypt, who served during the reigns of the 18th-dynasty kings Amenhotep III and Akhenaten.Besides being vizier, Aperel was also a commander of chariots.

 Pronunciation and etymology

 Aperel was pronounced "something like 'Abdiel ('Abdi-El) meaning "the servant of the god El" according to Alain Zivie.

 Family

-Aperel's wife was named Taweret.
+During the reign of Amenhotep III, Aperel married his wife Taweret.
 They had at least three sons: Seny, Hatiay and Huy.
 Seny was a steward and Hatiay was a priest of Nefertem.

-Huy, who was a commander of horse, commander of chariots and scribe of recruits of the Lord of the Two Lands, was also buried in the tomb of his parents.
+Huy, was apparently the oldest son and heir of Aperel.
+He holds most of the titles compared with his brothers, and also that of Commander of Chariots also held by his father.
+He was a commander of horse, commander of chariots and scribe of recruits of the Lord of the Two Lands, was also buried in the tomb of his parents.